nichoth/nichoth/src/_posts/myco-two.md

 ![myco moon version two screenshot](/img/myco-two.png)

 Another iteration of Myco Moon.
-I don't know how I feel about the navigation overall here; it feels like it may be needlessly complex.
-But it is functional and looks pretty cool.
+It looks pretty cool I think.
 Still need to add additional assets.
 It has some placeholder content for the time being.